Who We Are

 The Global Geospatial Institute (“GGI”) team offers spatial education though state-of-the-art technology.
 We strive to put GIS and remote sensing technology in the hands of as many students as we can.

-By utilizing hands-on project based learning, real world problem solving and service learning, (link to internal on Skills We Teach Page), we aim to provide students with a future career track.
+By utilizing hands-on project based learning, real world problem solving and /Skills-We-Teachservice learning, we aim to provide students with a future career track.
 We start by introducing GIS to K-12, especially middle school students, in a variety of ways.
 High school students can then register for a GIS course to ultimately obtain a GIS IBC (Industry-Based Certification).
 Global Geospatial Institute is the only industry accredited program in the State of Louisiana that prepares high school students and lifelong learners with the tools they need to advance in workforce development and complete in a global job market.

 OUR MISSION: Global Geospatial Institute is dedicated to providing parents, students, and teachers the support they need to succeed in this field of study.
 We provide an engaging, rigorous, hands-on learning culture that develops innovative 21st Century citizens to compete in an ever-changing world.

 Fran Harvey, GISP, is the Managing Director of Global Geospatial Institute (“GGI”) f/k/a Louisiana Remote Sensing and GIS Institute.
 With the vision to offer students the newest science and technology through spatial education, Harvey led GGI to become the only industry accredited program in the State of Louisiana that prepares high school students with the tools they need to complete in a global job market.